rear/rear-user-guide/docs/basics/configuration.md

 Another point of interest is the `ISO_DIR` variable to choose another location of the ISO image instead of the default location (`/var/lib/rear/output`).

-!!! note
-    With **USB** we refer to all kinds of external block devices, like USB keys, USB disks, eSATA disks, ZIP drives, etc...

 ## Using RSYNC as backup mechanism
 When using *BACKUP=RSYNC* you should provide the backup target location through the `BACKUP_URL` variable.
 Possible `BACKUP_URL` settings are: